Before you go

 Petty theft

-Even though Indonesia is a relatively safe country for tourists, watch out for your belongings, especially at public places.
-Thefts are mostly found at public transportation and local markets, although local law enforcements constantly has put much efforts to eradicate this issue.
-For prevention, wear clothes modestly by not revealing too many jewelries.
-Don’t show off valuable belongings like gadgets, walet, purse, and luxury watch too often in public eyes.
+Even though Indonesia is a relatively safe country for tourists, watch out for your belongings, especially in public places.
+Thefts are mostly found on public transportation and local markets, although local law enforcement constantly has put much effort into eradicating this issue.

 Transportation scam